 P.E.
-AND ACTIVITY REQUESTS
+AND RECESS REQUEST

-Parents sometimes request that a student not participate in P.E.
-However, a child well enough to attend school should be well enough to participate fully in all school activities, including P.E.
-Requests to not participate in P.E. must be accompanied by a doctor's note.
-In addition, in the event of an injury, surgery, or other medical procedure or condition, it is requested that a medical release signed by the health care provider (MD, DO, ARNP, or PA) be turned into the school indicating the okay to return to school, PE, and other activities.
+Parents sometimes request that a student stay inside during recess time or not participate in P.E.
+However, a child well enough to attend school should be well enough to participate fully in all school activities, including outside play or P.E.
+Requests to remain inside for recess or not participate in P.E. must be accompanied by a doctor's note.
+In addition, in the event of an injury, surgery, or other medical procedure or condition, it is requested that a medical release signed by the health care provider (MD, DO, ARNP, or PA) be turned into the school indicating the okay to return to school, PE, recess or other activities.